 The National Museum of Ireland comprises four of Ireland’s most important museums, including the National Museum, the Natural History Museum, the Museum of Decorative Arts (at Collin’s Barracks) all in Dublin and the wonderful Museum of Country Life in Castlebar, County Mayo.
 Open daily throughout the year apart from Christmas and New Year admission is free.
-Each is a treasure trove of Irish history and National artifacts gathered over centuries by historians, scientists, botanists and artists or gifted to the nation by generous benefactors.
+Each is a treasure trove of Irish history and National artifacts gathered over centuries by historians, scientists, botanists, artists and archaeologists or gifted to the nation by generous benefactors.
 Such as John and Gertrude Hunt, who kindly bequeathed their unique collection of Irish and European Art and Antiquities to the city of Limerick.

 This is one of my own personal favourites, as it has a little bit of everything to interest everybody, from half-finished sketches by Renoir to an exquisite bronze sculpture of a horse by Leonardo Da Vinci.
 Free admission every sunday and two for the price of one on mondays.
 The others listed here include a few quirky ones, like the Foynes Flying Boat Museum, where Irish Coffee was invented (another favourite for obvious reasons) and the Museum of Style Icons at Newbridge Cutlery in Kildare which is free.
 And while I wouldn’t often recommend a visit to a cemetery as a fun day out the Museum at Glasnevin is absolutely excellent.
 No visit to Dublin would be complete without going to see the Writer’s Museum on Parnell Square, another excellent resource for anyone interested in Irish Literature.
-And finally centre stage in Belfast has to be the Titanic Museum which is in a word, fantastic!
+And finally centre stage in Belfast has to be the Titanic Museum which in a word is truly fantastic!

 The 10 Best Museums in Ireland are.

 View Ireland's Hidden Gems - Museums in a larger map